Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

-Axionlike particles (ALPs), arising as pseudo--Nambu--Goldstone bosons of spontaneously broken global symmetries, are well-motivated candidates for new physics.
-Their interactions need not respect the flavor structure of the SM, allowing for cLFV couplings that have been explored in various studies~\cite{Cordero-Cid:2005vca,Heeck:2016xwg,Bauer:2019gfk,Cornella:2019uxs,Endo:2020mev,Calibbi:2020jvd,Cheung:2021mol,Araki:2022xqp}.
+The QCD axion, arising as pseudo--Nambu--Goldstone bosons of spontaneously broken global symmetries, are well-motivated candidates for new physics.
+More generally, the ALPs appear in various extensions of the SM; unlike the QCD axion, their masses and couplings are largely independent parameters.
+Their interactions need not respect the flavor structure of the SM, allowing for cLFV couplings that have been explored in various works; see, for example, Refs.~\cite{Cordero-Cid:2005vca,Heeck:2016xwg,Bauer:2019gfk,Cornella:2019uxs,Endo:2020mev,Calibbi:2020jvd,Cheung:2021mol,Araki:2022xqp,Calibbi:2024rcm,Ardu:2026vsr}.
 In this Letter, we focus on ALPs with flavor-violating $e$--$\mu$ couplings and study the process $\gamma e^- \to e^+\mu^-\mu^-$ at electron--photon colliders.
-We show that this same-sign dimuon channel provides a uniquely sensitive probe of cLFV, with sensitivities at STCF and ILC reaching one to two orders of magnitude beyond existing bounds.
+We show that this same-sign dimuon channel provides a uniquely sensitive probe of cLFV, with sensitivities at STCF, CEPC, and ILC reaching one to two orders of magnitude beyond existing bounds.
 Moreover, this sensitivity substantially surpasses that of projected searches at conventional $e^+e^-$ colliders such as Belle II, despite their much larger integrated luminosities.
-This establishes electron--photon collisions as a uniquely powerful and previously unexplored probe of charged lepton flavor violation.
+This establishes electron--photon collisions as a uniquely powerful and previously unexplored probe of ALP-mediated charged lepton flavor violation.

 \emph{\textbf{Theoretical setup}---} We consider a real pseudoscalar ALP $a$ with flavor-violating couplings to electrons and muons, described within a model-independent low-energy effective framework.
 The relevant interaction is given by